nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/dotnet.md

 Some of the new features aren't implemented yet, and some existing features are temporarily missing because they have yet to be adapted to the new core engine and APIs.
 Pardon our dust!
 We will be releasing new previews often, so if this one is too incomplete for you to evaluate or use, please check back later.

-In developer build #2:
+In developer build #2-#3:

 * The replicator is unavailable.
 It needs to be adapted to the LiteCore APIs.
 * The REST API (Listener) is unavailable.
 * Map/reduce queries aren't supported.
-We are still evaluating whether to support them in 2.0; your feedback is welcome.
 * The database file format has changed, and there is not yet any support for upgrading/migrating 1.x databases.
 (The format is likely to change again, incompatibly, in future preview releases until we implement migration.)
 * Object modeling (mapping documents to native objects) isn't implemented yet.
 * Components provided for .NET Core and UWP